Red Riviera: Murder on the Italian Riviera, the first Daria Vinci Investigation

 “I have found both Paris, Paris AND Paris to the Pyrenees to be so extraordinary that I would be depriving others of these spectacular tomes if I failed to share my simple observations.
 Your wife’s photos in both of these books and in The Patisseries of Paris are beyond compare!
 I only hope that planners, such as myself, are able to find and savor these books before, during and after their visits to Paris.
 If I didn’t know I am headed there, I would be heartbroken after opening each of these books and falling inside!”—Deb Scott, writer, on Facebook.com

-Available from Amazon.com or even better from my favorite indie booksellers: Book Passage, Politics & Prose, McNally-Jackson, Elliott Bay Books, Powell’s Books, University Book Store, Mrs. Dalloway’s, Kepler’s and others affiliated with the Indie-Bound movement.
+Buy from my favorite indie booksellers: Book Passage, Politics & Prose, McNally-Jackson, Elliott Bay Books, Powell’s Books, University Book Store, Mrs. Dalloway’s, Kepler’s and others affiliated with the Indie-Bound movement.
+Also available from Amazon.com

-The analog version of Paris, Paris: Journey into the City of Light is now into its ninth printing (this is the book’s second edition) part of the prestigious “Armchair Traveler” series at Broadway Books/Random House).
+The analog version of Paris, Paris: Journey into the City of Light is now into its tenth or 11th printing (this is the book’s second edition) part of the “Armchair Traveler” series at Broadway Books/Random House).
+An audio book/CD version is also available.

 Divided into three parts this book of entertaining yet enlightening essays about the world’s favorite city brings alive Paris Places, Paris People and Paris Phenomena—the quintessential elements that make Paris, Paris (or Paris, Paris).
 A handsomely designed paperback it features over 30 striking B&W photographs of Paris by Alison Harris and a foreword by acclaimed author Diane Johnson.